JMsand/heightmapGenerator/README.md

 CONFIG:
 generate.json contains these settings

-height: height in pixels output image.
+height: height in pixels output image
-width: width in pixels output image. levels : iterations of generated noise applied to each other levelsize : factor which decreases the level size with each iteration. startingsize : first level size startingstrength : first level strength
+width: width in pixels output image levels : iterations of generated noise applied to each other levelsize : factor which decreases the level size with each iteration startingsize : first level size startingstrength : first level strength
 outputDarkness: increasing this means lowering image data values